exratione/bounce/README.txt

 Works:
-  Drupal core DefaultMailSystem (via sendmail, so not ideal) Swift Mailer
+  Drupal core DefaultMailSystem (via sendmail, so not ideal) ManyMail
+  Swift Mailer

 Does not work:
+  Newsletter (uses SMTP Authentication Support) PHPMailer (the module, not the library)
   SMTP Authentication Support

 4) (Optional, but Very Much Recommended) Send Mail Using SMTP